cgwire/gazu/docs/source/index.rst

 About authors
 =============

-Gazu is written by CG Wire, a company based in France.
-We help small to midsize CG studios to manage their production efficiently.
+Gazu is written by CGWire, a company based in France.
+We help animation and VFX studios to collaborate better through efficient tooling.
+We already work with more than 70 studios around the world.
-We apply software craftmanship principles as much as possible.
-We love coding and consider that good developer experience matters.

 Visit our website_ for more information.